Hotmoka/hotmoka/tutorial/Takamaka.md

 that can be used in storage objects, since they are storage objects themselves.
 Such utility classes implement lists, arrays and maps and are consequently generally described as *collections*.
-They have the property of being storage classes, hence their objects can be kept blockchain, *as long as only storage objects are added as elements of a collection*.
+They have the property of being storage classes, hence their objects can be kept in blockchain, *as long as only storage objects are added as elements of a collection*.
 As usual with collections, these utility classes will have generic type, to implement collections of arbitrary, but fixed types.
-Takamaka allows Java generic types.
+Namely, Takamaka allows Java generic types.

 ## Storage Lists <a name="storage-lists"></a>